dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Amanita.md

 A mysterious redcap mushroom that comes in many varieties.
 Some are safe, some are not.
 Who knows what eating it will do?

-Can be sold: True

-Sell Price: 12 Mews

-Sell Price: 0 Mole Cash

-Random effect: True
+## main properties

 Rarity: Rare

+Item uid: Amanita

 Sorting priority: 3900

-Item uid: Amanita
+## item effects

+Has a random effect: True

+## economics

+Sell value: 12 Mews, 0 Mole Cash

 # shops selling Amanita: